ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This fallacy is committed when it is argued that just because something is traditional, or the norm, then it must be followed.
 This is found in religion and cultures.

-> “It is customary for us to participate annually in the Kabobohan March.
+> “It is customary for us to participate annually in the Kabobohan march.
 You should join us, too.”

 This fails to state why one should join the said event.
 Instead it is argued that it should be done on the grounds that it is traditional.